Hennepin Technical College logo

 1989

-Adopted its current name, Hennepin Technical College.
+Became known by its current name, Hennepin Technical College

 1995

-Joined the Minnesota State Colleges and Universities system.
+Joined the Minnesota State Colleges and Universities system

 🏛️